 "Blessed are they who are persecuted for the sake of righteousness, for theirs is the Kingdom of Heaven."

 Stephen, Peter and Paul, nearly all of the Apostles, and many Christians in the Roman era suffered martyrdom.
 Oppressive governments and endless conflicts in the last one hundred years, such as World Wars I and II, and the Middle East wars in Iraq, Egypt, and Syria have seen their share of martyrs, such as Maximilian Kolbe, Dietrich Bonhoeffer, Latin American martyrs, and Middle East Christians.
 St. Maximilian Kolbe offered his life in place of a stranger at the Auschwitz death camps on August 14, 1941.
-Dietrich Bonhoeffer was a Lutheran pastor who was hung on April 9, 1945 for condemning the leadership of Hitler in Nazi Germany.
+Dietrich Bonhoeffer was a Lutheran pastor who was hanged on April 9, 1945 for condemning the leadership of Hitler in Nazi Germany.
 The Central American Martyrs include the 38 recognized martyrs of La Cristiada, the Cristero War from 1926 to 1929, when the Mexican government persecuted priests of the Catholic Church, such as St. Christopher Magallanes, St. Toribio Romo Gonzalez, and the 14 year old martyr Blessed Jose Luis Sanchez del Rio.
 Another Central American martyr was Oscar Romero, Archbishop of San Salvador, who was assassinated while saying Mass at Divine Providence Hospital on March 24, 1980 for speaking out against government human rights violations.